BP_Biome icon

 Biome preview

 Details options are context-specific.
-Different biomes may have different categories exposed.
+Different sub-biomes may have different categories expanded or collapsed.

 Biome